🎁 New Sign up free, 10 calls on us. Up to $1, no card needed.

 api_key: os.environ/SYNTHORAI_KEY

 Then call litellm.completion(model="claude-via-synthorai", ...).
-You get LiteLLM's Python ergonomics + callback ecosystem; Synthorai does the billing, quota, audit trail.
+You keep LiteLLM's Python ergonomics and callback ecosystem; Synthorai owns model access, caching, billing, and quota.

 Migration steps (LiteLLM → Synthorai-only)

-2. Swap base URL.
-Most code that uses litellm.completion() via the OpenAI proxy can switch by changing two env vars:
+2. Swap the base URL.
+Code that calls litellm.completion() through the OpenAI proxy moves with two env vars:

 OPENAI_BASE_URL=https://synthorai.io/v1